Home Page of Artist Jean Carruthers Wetta Paintings

 Jean Wetta in her studio in Island Heights, NJ

-In 1999, Eleanor Jones Harvey, now Chief Curator, Smithsonian American Art Museum, wrote in an essay for the catalogue of a traveling retrospective exhibition: "Perhaps most compelling about Jean Wetta’s work is its underlying mystical and spiritual sensibility.
+In 1999, Eleanor Jones Harvey, now Chief Curator, Smithsonian American Art Museum, wrote in an essay for the catalogue of my traveling retrospective exhibition: "Perhaps most compelling about Jean Wetta’s work is its underlying mystical and spiritual sensibility.
 Far from being straightforwardly representational, her works are invested with metaphor and mysticism."
 I hope that remains true today.

-Copyright 2012 © Jean C. Wetta: All rights reserved. | Privacy Policy
+Copyright 2019 © Jean C. Wetta: All rights reserved. | Privacy Policy

 Web Design by D.G.
 Computer Solutions, LLC.